Shopalytic/docs/index.md

 [Methods](methods.html) - Details about the purpose and how to use the various methods available in our client libraries.

 [Tracking Events](events.html) - The core of the Shopalytic system revolves around the concept of event tracking.
-The tracking events dections will prodive a list of available events and the properties available to each.
+The tracking events sections will prodive a list of available events and the properties available to each.